Chapter 6 GitHub/git Resources

 After the first pull request, the process changes a little.
 We no longer need to fork and clone the repo.
 What we do need to do though is make sure that our local copy of the repository is up to date with the GitHub version.
 There is some other cleanup we need to do, so after the first pull request, we’ll replace steps #1 - #3 above with the following:

 Step 1: Sync

 How you sync depends on whether you are syncing with your own repo (“origin”) or someone else’s repo (“upstream”).
 This should be done at the beginning of every work session.

-Switch to the master branch (important!), then click the pull button (down arrow) in the Git pane in RStudio.
+Switch to the main branch (important!), then click the pull button (down arrow) in the Git pane in RStudio.
 Or you can type the following in the Terminal:

 $ git pull